$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Abstract

 \section{Abstract}

-We present and benchmark a type of variational quantum eigensolver (VQE), which we denote the $\sigma$-VQE.
+We present and benchmark a type of variational quantum eigensolver (VQE), which we denote $\sigma$-VQE.
 It is designed to target mid-spectrum eigenstates and prepare quantum many-body scar states.
-The approach leverages the fact that noisy intermediate-scale quantum devices are limited in their ability to generate generic highly-entangled states.
+The approach leverages the fact that noisy intermediate-scale quantum devices are limited in their ability to generate generic highly entangled states.
 This modified VQE pairs a low-depth circuit with an energy-selective objective that explicitly penalizes energy variance around a chosen target energy.
 The cost function exploits the limited expressibility of the shallow circuit as atypical low-entanglement eigenstates such as scar states are preferentially selected.
-We validate this mechanism across two complementary families of models that contain many-body scar states: the Shiraishi–Mori embedding approach, and the matrix-product state parent Hamiltonian construction.
+We validate this mechanism across two complementary families of models that contain many-body scar states: the Shiraishi–Mori embedding approach and a matrix product state parent Hamiltonian construction.
 We define an unbiased estimation scheme for the nonlinear cost function that is compatible with qubit-wise commuting grouping and bitstring reuse.
-A proof-of-principle demonstration using a small-system instance was carried out on IBM Fez (Heron r2 QPU).
-These results motivate its use both as a practical ``scar detector” and as a state-preparation primitive for initializing nonthermal eigenstate-supported dynamics.
+A proof-of-principle demonstration using a small-system instance was performed on IBM Fez (Heron r2 QPU).
+These results motivate its use as a practical algorithm for detecting quantum many-body scars and variationally generating states with appreciable scar state overlap.